MicrosoftDocs/learn/learn-pr/wwl-azure/configure-azure-policy/includes/9-simulation-policy.md

     + Create a new storage account in the resource group and verify without the tag you can't create the resource.
 + **Task 3**: Automatically apply tagging by using an Azure policy.
     + Assign the **Inherit a tag from the resource group if missing** built-in policy to the resource group.
-    + Configure remediation to automatically add the **Role** tag if it missing from a new resource.
+    + Configure remediation to automatically add the **Role** tag if it is missing from a new resource.
     + Create a new storage account and verify the tag and value are added.

 > [!NOTE]